Sergio De Simone: Bullenhuser Damm Massacre

 By the time his experiments failed and news traveled that the Allies were fast approaching, Heissmeyer had fled.
 The camp commander Max Pauly was left to deal with the children.
-On the evening of April 20, orders came directly from Berlin to eliminate all trace of what had transpired in Neuengamme.
+On the evening of 20 April, orders came directly from Berlin to eliminate all trace of what had transpired in Neuengamme.

-At 10pm on the evening of April 20, the children, their four adult caretakers and several Soviet prisoners were loaded into a mail truck and driven the approximately 30 kilometers from the Kinderblock hut 4a, the site of the experimentation, to Bullenhuser Damm — along with Wilhelm Dreimann, Adolf Speck, Heinrich Wiehagen, their executioners, so-called SS doctor Alfred Trzebinski and Johann Frahm, German SS sergeant.
+At 10pm on the evening of 20 April, the children, their four adult caretakers and several Soviet prisoners were loaded into a mail truck and driven the approximately 30 kilometers from the Kinderblock hut 4a, the site of the experimentation, to Bullenhuser Damm — along with Wilhelm Dreimann, Adolf Speck, Heinrich Wiehagen, their executioners, so-called SS doctor Alfred Trzebinski and Johann Frahm, German SS sergeant.

-Johann Frahm, German SS sergeant at Neuengamme concentration camp and deputy camp commander at the Neuengamme satellite camp on Bullenhuser Damm, reported on May 2, 1946:
+Johann Frahm, German SS sergeant at Neuengamme concentration camp and deputy camp commander at the Neuengamme satellite camp on Bullenhuser Damm, reported on 2 May 1946:

 Eleven months later at the British Curiohaus Trials in Rotherbaum in March 1946, Trzebinski testified:

 The massacre ended at dawn on the morning of April 21, with the killing of eight other Russian prisoners.
 The bodies were brought back to the Neuengamme concentration camp and cremated.

 De Simone Family aftermath

 Sergio's parents, Eduardo De Simone and Gisella Perlow De Simone survived the war.
 Sergio's mother had also been deported to Auschwitz and sent in the spring of 1945 to the Ravensbrück concentration camp, where she was released.
 Gravely ill, she was only able to return to Italy in November 1945 and reunite with Eduardo, who after 8 September had also been deported to the Dortmund labor camp in Germany.
-13 members of Gisella Perlow's family had been apprehended before the war; four survived.
+Thirteen members of Gisella Perlow's family had been apprehended before the war; four survived.

 His parents had searched for news of Sergio, only learning in the late 1940s that their son had been transferred from Auschwitz to another camp.
 Gisella and her husband would have another son, Mario De Simone, born in 1946.

 In the 1980s, around the time the story of the Bullenhuser Damm Massacre began to emerge, Sergio's mother began receiving letters from Hamburg, dismissing them because she didn't read German.
 In 1983, after the death of Sergio's father in 1964, his mother was informed of the massacre.
 Mario De Simone later related that on learning of the atrocities, his mother — who had clung to the possibility of Sergio's survival — was deeply affected; her entire affect changed.
-She attended the memorial ceremony on April 20, 1984, in Hamburg and died in 1986, less than two years from learning of the Neuengamme experimentation and the Bullenhuser-Damm Massacre.
+She attended the memorial ceremony on 20 April 1984 in Hamburg and died in 1986, less than two years from learning of the Neuengamme experimentation and the Bullenhuser-Damm Massacre.
 Sergio's younger brother continues to advocate for human rights.
-In 2019, he said "my brother was murdered because he was comprising evidence."
+In 2019, he said "my brother was murdered because he was compromising evidence."